carmenbianca/report-liferay/plan.md

   according to @liferay-inbound.

 - Flag Legal if a problem is detected.

+### Outbound {#goal-reuse}

+Automating \gls{outbound} licensing compliance is closely related to the problem in section \ref{license-headers}.
+There are going to be some challenges in implementing this policy, but it is equally important that the policy be tested against.
+Therefore, this goal presents the following sub-goals:

+- Write a mechanism that converts the licensing headers in Liferay's codebase to the format found in listing \ref{lst:reuse-header}.
+This is a single-use mass-conversion program that does not need to be maintained or rigorously designed.

+- Write a mechanism that automatically verifies (lints) the codebase against Liferay's \gls{outbound} licensing policy.

+There is one optional sub-goal.
+As described in section
+\ref{copyright-assignment} and section \ref{license-headers}, Liferay offers a separately licensed version of their product to paying customers.
+From that fact stems the following sub-goal:

+- Unify the licensing header for both the community and the enterprise version of Liferay Portal.
+See section \ref{liferay-portal}.

+This sub-goal might be tricky from a legal perspective, though, and remains entirely optional.
+And it is, as far as this internship is concerned, out-of-scope from a software engineering perspective.

 ### Facilitate the production of a bill of materials that covers all outbound licensing {#goal-bom}